James Whiteside McCay: Gallipoli

 The commander of the Mediterranean Expeditionary Force, General Sir Ian Hamilton, now decided to make his main effort at Cape Helles.
 The Australian and New Zealand Army Corps commander, Lieutenant General Sir William Birdwood, was ordered to send a brigade from each of his two divisions to Helles to reinforce the British and French troops there.
 McCay's brigade and the New Zealand Infantry Brigade were chosen.
 They embarked for Helles on 6 May.
 On the evening of 8 May, during the Second Battle of Krithia, McCay was given 35 minutes notice to conduct an advance across open ground in broad daylight.
 McCay protested that there was insufficient time to organise this but was overruled by Hamilton.
 The brigade suffered heavily.
 McCay led his men from the front, driving them on despite the futility of the attack.
 All of his staff were killed or wounded, and McCay's leg was broken by a bullet.
 The advance was also pointless, for it could have been conducted after dark without loss.
 As a result, his men regarded him as responsible for their fate.

 McCay was evacuated to hospital in Alexandria.
 He rejoined his brigade at Anzac on 8 June but the wound had not fully healed and he was lame, walking with the aid of a stick.
 In the meantime, General Bridges had been mortally wounded on 18 May and the Australian government sent the Chief of the General Staff, Major General James Gordon Legge, to replace him as commander of the 1st Division.
 McCay, Monash and Colonel Harry Chauvel were all disappointed at being passed over for the command, and protested to Birdwood and the Australian government, but to no avail.
 However, Legge chose McCay to command the 2nd Division, then forming in Egypt.
 Unfortunately, on 11 July, the day before he was due to leave for Egypt, McCay's leg snapped where the bone had been broken at Krithia.
 He was evacuated again, this time to Malta, and then to the United Kingdom, where he was visited by Sir George Reid, now the Australian High Commissioner to the United Kingdom.
 McCay's wife Julia died while he was in hospital.
 Several weeks later his father died as well.
 McCay was therefore sent back to Australia on compassionate leave.
 He arrived back in Melbourne on RMS Malwa on 11 November 1915, accompanied by his two teenage daughters and his brother Hugh, who had joined the ship in Adelaide, to a hero's welcome.
 For his service at Gallipoli, McCay was mentioned in despatches for his "great promptitude in supporting the threatened flank of the covering force" during the landing and his "conspicuous gallantry" at Krithia.
 He was also appointed a Companion of the Order of the Bath, and bestowed the Croix de Commander de la Légion d'honneur by the President of France.
+In addition he had, in July 1915, been promoted to the temporary rank of brigadier general, dated back to 15 August 1914.